hciays/ailab_ss2022/README.md

 ## Training

 There are 2 training scripts: One for the Transformer model and one for the Conformer model.
-The scripts need as parameters the following:
+The scripts need as arguments the following:
-- number of epochs: An integer
+- Number of epochs: An integer
 - Percentage of data to use: an Integer in [0 , 100].
 - If to resume the training or not.